catios/cati/doc/dotcati-packages.md

 - create `files/` folder in that
 - write package information and configs in `data.json` as json format
 - put package files to `files/` folder
+- create `scripts/` folder and create package scripts in that (optional)

 next build package with this command: